-- (a) Corporation or Other Non-Governmental Entity.
-A party other than a natural person (e.g., a corporation or association) satisfies this attendance requirement if represented by a person (other than outside counsel) who has authority to settle and who is knowledgeable about the facts of the case. - (b) Government Entity.
+(a) Corporation or Other Non-Governmental Entity.
+A party other than a natural person (e.g., a corporation or association) satisfies this attendance requirement if represented by a person (other than outside counsel) who has authority to settle and who is knowledgeable about the facts of the case.

+(b) Government Entity.
 A unit or agency of government satisfies this attendance requirement if represented by a person who has authority to settle, and who is knowledgeable about the facts of the case, the government unit's position, and the procedures and policies under which the governmental unit decides whether to accept proposed settlements.
 If under applicable law proposed settlement terms can be approved only by a governing board or public official, the person attending on behalf of the government entity must have full authority to negotiate on behalf of and to recommend settlement to the governing board or public official.
 When the entity is precluded by law from delegating full settlement authority to a representative, the entity must disclose this fact in writing to all other parties and the neutral not less than fourteen (14) days before the scheduled ADR conference.
 The Court may deem a government party's failure to comply with this notice requirement as the party's failure to attend.
 If the action is brought by the government on behalf of one or more individuals, at least one such individual also must attend.

-- (c) Counsel.
-Each party must be accompanied at the ADR conference by the lawyer who will be primarily responsible for handling the trial of the matter. - (d) Insurers.
+(c) Counsel.
+Each party must be accompanied at the ADR conference by the lawyer who will be primarily responsible for handling the trial of the matter.

+(d) Insurers.
 Insurer representatives are required to attend in person unless excused under paragraph (C)(2), below, if their agreement would be necessary to achieve a settlement.
-An insurer satisfies this attendance requirement if represented by a person (other than outside counsel) who has authority to settle and who is knowledgeable about the facts of the case. - (2) Request to be Excused.
-A person who is required to attend an ADR conference may be excused from attending in person if the person can attend by video conference pursuant to (C)(1) above, and the Court orders or the neutral authorizes attendance by videoconference. - (3) Memoranda.
+An insurer satisfies this attendance requirement if represented by a person (other than outside counsel) who has authority to settle and who is knowledgeable about the facts of the case.

+(3) Memoranda.
 Not later than ten (10) days prior to the initial ADR conference, each party will provide the neutral with a memorandum presenting a summary of disputed facts and a narrative discussion of its position relative to both liability and damages, together with such other information as shall be appropriate to the individual case.
 These memoranda shall be treated as Confidential Communications and shall not be filed in the public record of the case nor provided to any other party or counsel.
-The author of the memorandum may send a copy to other counsel in his/her sole discretion. - (4) Disclosure of Participants and Duty to Attend.
-Not later than ten (10) days prior to the ADR Conference, each party will provide to the opposing party, and to the neutral, a list of all persons who will participate in the ADR Conference on behalf of the party making the disclosure.
-This list shall state the names of the individuals attending and their general job titles, and shall include any requests to attend by videoconference for each individual requesting it.
+The author of the memorandum may send a copy to other counsel in his/her sole discretion.